The Many Types of Business Loans Explained

 A working capital loan is a short-term loan used to cover unexpected or day-to-day expenses, but also for expanding your business.

-Getting one is a complex matter, as you need to find a large national bank, local credit union, or third-party direct lender that will approve this type of loan.
-You'll also need to provide a mountain of paperwork, which is a common case with these types of business loans, whether they’re offered by banks or private lenders.
+Getting one is a complex matter, as you need to find a large national bank, local credit union, or third-party direct lender.
+You'll also need to provide a mountain of paperwork, which is a common case with these business loans, whether they’re offered by banks or private lenders.

 The critical thing to keep in mind is that the optimal amount for a working capital loan is around 10% of your company's revenue.